divyagandharva-crypto/emotion-detector/README.md

-# Emotion Detector
+# Final Project: Emotion Detector

-An AI-based Flask application that detects emotions in English text using the Watson NLP Emotion API.
+An AI-based Flask application that detects emotions in English text using the IBM Watson NLP Emotion API.